svaksha/diversity-index/di-internships.md

-**Summer of Code programs and short-term internships within and beyond the Free/Open Source Software (FOSS) world.**
+**Summer of Code programs and short-term internships within and beyond the Free/Open Source Software (FOSS) world.
+Some of these are open to ALL programmers and technical folks, so you need not be a student to participate.**

 * [Advice](#advice)
 * [FOSS](#foss)